sketchplugins/plugin-directory/README.md

 - [Random Ipsom](https://github.com/fliptopbox/random-ipsom), by Bruce Thomas: A latin text generator similar to Lorem Ipsum.
 The plugin outputs randomly ordered paragraph text with three variations.
 You can use a random word count, a specific word count or inject random content into an existing text blocks.
 - [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
+- [RealtimeBoard plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
+The plugin allow to sync the artboards with the boards in one click.
 - [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.
 - [Remove all Disabled Styles](https://github.com/erikfontanel/sketch-remove-all-disabled-styles), by Erik Gelderblom: A simple plugin that removes all disabled styles from all layers in the current selection.